vitaly-t/assert-options/README.md

 }
 ```

-Alternative syntax, when default values are not needed:
+And when default values are not needed, you can use an array of strings:

 ```js
 function functionWithOptions(options) {